timfish/binary-info/README.md

 // getInfo will throw an error if the file does not appear to be
-// a binary or is an unknown architecture binary.getInfo('./path/to/some.node');
+// a binary or is an unknown architecture binary.getInfo('./path/to/some-binary');
 // {
 //    platform: "darwin",
-//    arch: "arm64"
+//    arches: ["x64", "arm64"]
 // }
+// arches is an array to support getting multiple architectures from Mac Fat binaries

 // isCompatible will return true if the file is a binary
-// and matches the supplied platform and architecture binary.isCompatible('./path/to/some.node', { platform: 'darwin', arch: 'x64' });
+// and the binary support the supplied platform and architecture binary.isCompatible('./path/to/some.node', 'darwin', 'x64');
 // false
-binary.isCompatible('./non-binary.js', { platform: 'darwin', arch: 'x64' });
+binary.isCompatible('./non-binary.js', 'darwin', 'x64');
 // false

 // isIncompatible will return true if the file is a binary
-// but doesn't match the supplied platform and architecture binary.isIncompatible('./path/to/some.node', { platform: 'darwin', arch: 'x64' });
+// but the binary does not support the supplied platform and architecture binary.isIncompatible('./path/to/some.node', 'darwin', 'x64');
 // true
-binary.isIncompatible('./non-binary.js', { platform: 'darwin', arch: 'x64' });
+binary.isIncompatible('./non-binary.js', 'darwin', 'x64');
 // false
 ```